 I think you’ll be surprised at how easy things can be once you understand how your brain works around expectations.

 Try it for a week and see if things look dramatically different for you.
-For me, it was apparent very quickly how amazing this is.
+For me, it was apparent very quickly.

 Being self-motivated can be hard, especially when trying to work for yourself.
 It’s even harder if you’ve been framing your goals the wrong way the whole time.